Ala Kahakai National Historic Trail

 Diehard sun worshippers access South Kohala's signature beaches via a 6-mile stretch of the 175-mile Ala Kahakai National Historic...

 Kekaha Kai (Kona Coast) State Park

 Four dreamy sugar-sand beaches; all but Maniniʻowali Beach require hot hiking or 4WD to reach.

 Kekaha Kai (Kona Coast) State Park's largest beach has salt-and-pepper sand, rocky tide pools, shaded picnic tables and pit toilets....

 Makalawena Beach information

-Practice aloha during a visit here by packing out your trash and respecting the privacy of others.
-This is a local camping and fishing getaway and the growing popularity of these beaches is contentious for some.
+Practice aloha during your visit by packing out all trash and respecting the privacy of others.
+For locals, this is an unofficial camping and fishing getaway, and the growing popularity of these beaches among outsiders is contentious for some.
 Always give endangered sea turtles a wide berth – it's illegal to approach them closer than 20ft on land or 50yd in the water.

 Getting to Makalawena requires extra effort.
 Take the unpaved Kekaha Kai (Kona Coast) State Park access road (4WD recommended, although many locals drive it in a standard passenger car), off Hwy 19 between mile markers 90 and 91.
 Less than 1.5 miles later, at the road junction before the parking lot for Mahaiʻula Beach, turn right.
 Park on the road shoulder near the cables restricting vehicle access to a service road, then walk north for 30 minutes across the lava flow and sand dunes to the beach, either following the service road or a rougher footpath over crunchy aʻa lava.